openstreetmap/iD/CONTRIBUTING.md

 2. Go to the [iD main repository](https://github.com/openstreetmap/iD) and fork iD into your GitHub account (Fork is top right).

-3. Create a New Branch by clicking on "Branch: master" and entering the name of a new branch (choose a descriptive name).
+3. Create a New Branch by clicking on "Branch: develop" and entering the name of a new branch (choose a descriptive name).

 4. Navigate to the file you want to edit and click on "Edit this file" and apply your changes to the file.
 Alternatively, you could also "Create a new file".